Where China's wealthy travelers are going during the pandemic

 While high-net-worth travelers have been busy clocking miles within China's borders throughout the pandemic, Dragon Trail says there's plenty of pent-up demand for international trips.

-Parulis-Cook expects wealthy and experienced travelers in China to return overseas as soon as it feels more manageable and socially acceptable.
+Parulis-Cook expects wealthy and experienced travelers in China to return overseas as soon as it feels safer, more manageable and socially acceptable.

 "I would say for high-net-worth travelers, where travel is part of their lifestyle, it's much less about having a newfound preference for domestic travel," says Parulis-Cook.